creamakerspace/website/content/join.md

 - Unlimited usage is still subject to reasonable usage and sharing of the equipment.
 - 24/7 access for Pro members requires a background check.
 - Family discounts limited to single billing account.
-- All plans automatically renew each month, but you can cancel or change your plan at any time with no hassle.
+- All plans automatically renew each month, but you can <a href="faq#how-do-i-cancel-my-membership">cancel</a> or change your plan at any time with no hassle.
 - Referral bonus can only be claimed by existing members who refer a first-time member (and can't be stacked with the family discount).

 </div>